Motion to Take Note

 What sort of curriculum might best support these aims?
 I have no argument with the centrality of literacy and numeracy in the EBacc.
 However, given the ever-increasing importance of technology—here, I may be more in line with the noble Lord, Lord Baker—I would add digital skills and understanding to these fundamental requirements.
 Although computer science is among the science options for the EBacc, it is regrettable that some element of digital skills, including online safety and data protection, is not a mandatory requirement—not just for the EBacc but in all apprenticeships and technical education qualifications.
 Beyond that the crucial need is for the EBacc, as a qualification aiming ultimately for 90% take-up, to be sufficiently flexible to address the needs and aptitudes of all students, not just those looking to progress into careers via the higher education route.

 One of the characteristics of an excellent school is its ability to draw out students with very varied interests and aspirations.
 I was lucky enough to go to a first-class school with a dauntingly high standard of academic performance for those whose talents lay in that direction, but at the same time offering outstanding facilities and tuition for development in other areas: sport, drama, art, music, design, engineering, becoming Prime Minister and more—your Lordships may hazard a guess at its identity.
-To my mind, a large part of Eton’s success is due to offering a broad enough range of curriculum options to attract, inspire and draw out students of widely differing dispositions and interests.
+To my mind, a large part of Eton’s success is due to it offering a broad enough range of curriculum options to attract, inspire and draw out students of widely differing dispositions and interests.
 Of course, few schools can offer as wide a range of options as Eton but all should go beyond the narrow scope of the EBacc.